 It is offensive to Jews of colour to describe all Jews as white

 Jews, like many groups bound by their religious convictions, count millions of people of colour amongst their number.
 For centuries, large parts of Goa, Ethiopia, Egypt and the Middle East have had thriving non-white Jewish populations.
 Any argument that claims all Jews are white is therefore reductive, offensive and patently untrue.

 Whiteness does not exist outside of the public imagination.
-Race is a cultural context used to help explain differences between populations.
+Race is a cultural context used to help explain subjective differences between populations.
 Increasingly, it is seen as an outdated method for understanding superficial differences.
-When it is used, it is invoked to describe subjective differences between populations.

 As Jay Rosenbaum writes in The Jerusalem Post, "The term white as it is used today often has more to do with socioeconomic status than skin tone.
 To question whether Jews are “white”... is to question whether the term “white” describes any Jew, especially when it is used as a political tool to deny us the status of a persecuted people."